Flugplatz Schleißheim: Post-war period

+The airfield was occupied by units of the Seventh United States Army on 29 April 1945.
+The U.S. forces withdrew from the base in February 1946 and detonated the runways.

+The accommodation area of the School of Aeronautical Engineering was used from 1945 to about 1953 as Displaced Persons camp Schleißheim (Feldmoching).

+In 1947, with the start of the Cold War the airfield was recommissioned and then used primarily as a transport base.

-From 1945 to 1947 Airfield R.75, according to the Allied code designation, was used for military purposes by the Occupation Air Force (OAF) of the U.S. Army of Occupation, respectively the United States Air Forces in Europe (USAFE) and from 1947 to 1973 by the US Army, as well as by the Army Airmen of the Bundeswehr from 1958 to 1981.
+From 1945 to 1947 Airfield R.75, according to the Allied code designation, was used for military purposes by the Occupation Air Force (OAF) of the U.S. Army of Occupation, respectively the United States Air Forces in Europe (USAFE) and from 1947 to 1973.
+On 31 May 1973 the base was officially returned to the Federal Republic of Germany.

+The base was also used by Army Airmen of the Bundeswehr from 1958 to 1981.
 Thereafter the military use of the airfield ended.

 In 1964 the Bundesgrenzschutz-Fliegerstaffel Süd (Southern Border Guard Squadron), established in Rosenheim in 1962, moved to Schleißheim.
 In 1981 the squadron took over the hangars abandoned by the Bundeswehr.
 In 1965/66 a Hawk battery of the French 402e RAA (régiment d'artillerie anti-aérienne) was briefly stationed in Schleißheim.

 For a short time, the second Munich intensive transport helicopter operated jointly by the ADAC and the BRK (Bavarian Red Cross) was stationed here.

 Federal Police

 In the area used by the Federal Police, an approximately 350-metre-long new building was erected after the demolition of hangar 4.
 In addition to operation according to visual flight rules, flight operations according to instrument flight rules with corresponding instrument landing procedures were approved for exclusive use by the federal police helicopters.
 A Radio Mandatory Zone was set up for this purpose.
 The helicopter landing pad is designated as a separate aerodrome, Oberschleißheim Heliport (ICAO: EDMX).